 It just connects via bluetooth so you can mount it anywhere in the boat.
 I use the GNS 2000 MFI, which costs £89.50.
 Although it is a bit of a bulky set-up, it has a super-fast GPS speed and is a cheaper option than upgrading to a new iPad 3G.

 There are two ways to use an iPad, or other tablet device, on board: as a standalone computer using apps or as a remote display link to another computer (or as both).
-All yacht apps can be downloaded from the likes of iTunes or Google Play and manufacturers’ websites are provided for more information.
+All of the best boating apps can be downloaded from the likes of iTunes or Google Play and manufacturers’ websites are provided for more information.

 Best iPad apps for navigation